near/docs/docs/tutorials/contracts/guest-book.md

     near --version

-Next, clone the repo [here].
-We will start with the `boilerplate` branch, and slowly progress towards the master branch with the completed code.
+Next, clone the repo [here](https://github.com/near-examples/guest-book-tutorial).
+We will start with the `boilerplate` branch, and slowly progress towards the main branch which has the completed code.

-Alternatively, create a basic NEAR React project with package [create-near-app] using the command:

-    npx create-near-app YOUR_AWESOME_APP --frontend=react

 ### Local Setup